-I will not hand out case analysis after the in-class discussion, because there are usually no absolutely right answers.
+I will sometimes not hand out case analyses after the in-class discussion, because there are often no absolutely right answers or single correct recipes to be followed.
 The best cases are deliberately written to provoke debate and present issues that reasonable people can disagree about.